Wednesday Finally Revealed Who's Playing Uncle Fester In A Suspenseful Teaser

-Ready for something that’s really neat?
+Ready for something really neat?
 Your favorite sarcastic and spooky Addams family member is getting her own live-action, coming-of-age comedy.
 Netflix’s Wednesday is an Addams Family spinoff starring Jenna Ortega and directed by Tim Burton, which means it’s sure to be an instant (and probably twisted) hit.

 The Addams Family has been an enduring part of American culture since the Charles Addams cartoons started running nearly a century ago in the mid-1930s.
 Originally meant as a satire on aristocratic life in the New York area in the post-Depression years, the series became infused with horror tropes when it moved to TV in the mid-1960s when critics routinely compared it to The Munsters.
-Since then, the beloved show has been adapted in various formats, including a series of hit films in the 1990s.
+Since then, the beloved gothic family has been adapted in various formats, including a series of cult-classic films in the 1990s.

-While Burton is the king of twisted tales, the YA series will be his TV directorial debut and his first live-action show.
+While Burton is the king of twisted tales, the YA series will mark his TV directorial debut and his first live-action show.
 Additionally, this is the first time Wednesday has gotten her own project, which is a pretty big deal considering the Addams family has graced the big and small screen time and time again.

 But now it’s Wednesday’s turn to shine solo.
 Here’s what her fans need to know:

-Deadline revealed Game of Thrones’ Gwendoline Christie also landed a lead role, as Larissa Weems, the principal of Nevermore Academy, where Wednesday attends, and who “still has an ax to grind with her former classmate Morticia Addams.”
+And Deadline revealed Game of Thrones’ Gwendoline Christie also landed a lead role as Larissa Weems, the principal of Nevermore Academy, where Wednesday attends, and who “still has an ax to grind with her former classmate Morticia Addams.”
 Along with her casting, Deadline revealed a slew of co-stars, including Tommie Earl Jenkins (Lupin), William Houston (The Last Duel), Luyanda Unati Lewis-Nyawo (Devs), Calum Ross (Loki), and newcomers Johnna Dias Watson, Iman Marson, and Oliver Watson.

-Other co-stars who were announced as the series commenced filming in the fall of 2021: Riki Lindhome (Knives Out), Jamie McShane (Bloodline), Hunter Doohan (Truth Be Told), Georgie Farmer (The Evermoor Chronicles), Moosa Mostafa (The Last Bus), Emma Myers (Girl in the Basement), Naomi J. Ogawa (Skylin3s), Joy Sunday (Dear White People) and Percy Hynes White (The Gifted).
+Other co-stars who were announced as the series commenced filming in the fall of 2021: Riki Lindhome (Knives Out), Jamie McShane (Bloodline), Hunter Doohan (Truth Be Told), Georgie Farmer (The Evermoor Chronicles), Moosa Mostafa (The Last Bus), Emma Myers (Girl in the Basement), Naomi J. Ogawa (Skylin3s), Joy Sunday (Dear White People), and Percy Hynes White (The Gifted).